tatyana-avanade/selenium_javascript/README.md

 ```

 ## Variables
-In JavaScript, you can declare variables using three different keywords: var, let, and const.
+In JavaScript, you can declare variables using three different keywords: `var`, `let`, and `const`.
 Each has its own usage and scope.

 * `var`: This is the oldest way to declare variables in JavaScript.
 It has function scope and can be redeclared and reassigned.
 * `let`: Introduced in ES6, let allows block scope variables that can be reassigned but not redeclared.